 Manufacturer B, assets = 1.6 x $2 million = $3,200000

-Thus, B has more assets but poor asset utilization for the purpose of revenue generation.
+Thus, B has more assets but poor asset utilization for revenue generation.

 Some of the advantages are as follows:

-- They help a business to determine the usefulness and utilization of its existing assets.
+- They help a business determine the usefulness and utilization of its existing assets.

-- Capital intensity ratio gives insights about the spread over fixed and variable costs.
-This further guides the business on strengthening its economies of scale.
+- The capital intensity ratio gives insights into the spread over fixed and variable costs.
+This further guides the business in strengthening its economies of scale.

-- If a company (or industry) is capital intensive, it will have more costs in machinery and fewer costs in labor.
+- If a company (or industry) is capital intensive, it will have more machinery costs and fewer labor costs.

 Some of the disadvantages are as follows:

-- This is not often a good measure because of inflationary effects on its component revenues and assets.
+- It is not often a good measure because of inflationary effects on its component revenues and assets.